Super Girl Groups, Henny

 "Super Girl Groups, Henny" is the second episode of the fourth season of the American television series RuPaul's Drag Race All Stars.
 It originally aired on December 21, 2018.
+The episode's main challenge tasks the contestants with performing in two competing girl groups, both featuring former competitor Stacy Layne Matthews.
 Ciara and Kacey Musgraves are guest judges.
+American singer and songwriter Leland also makes a guest appearance to assist.
+Farrah Moan is eliminated from the competition by Valentina, who places in the top and wins a lip-sync contest against Monét X Change to "Into You" (2016) by Ariana Grande.